siemens/mtda/README.md

 sudo python3 setup.py install
 ```

-# SD-Mux
+# Samsung SD-Mux

-If you have a SD-Mux device, the following packages should be installed as well:
+If you have a Samsung SD-Mux device, the following packages should be installed as well:

 ```
 sudo apt-get install \